 Periodontal disease is an infection that occurs when plaque is not regularly removed from the mouth.
 The bacteria that build up plaque irritate the soft tissues of your gums, causing them to become inflamed.

 Over time, the inflammation caused by gum disease can lead to gum recession, bone loss, and even tooth loss.
 It’s important to take care of your oral health with a daily oral hygiene routine that includes brushing and flossing.

 How Is a Periodontal Exam Performed?

 A periodontal exam can reveal a lot about your oral health and hygiene.
 It examines your gums for signs of periodontal diseases, such as inflammation, bleeding, and gum recession.
 It also evaluates any issues concerning your bite and tooth alignment.
-Your dentist or dental hygienist will use special dental instruments to check your gums, teeth, and bite.
+Your Dentist in Round Rock, TX or dental hygienist will use special dental instruments to check your gums, teeth, and bite.

 What Are the Treatment Options For Periodontal Disease?

 For mild cases of periodontal disease, a simple cleaning may be enough to reverse symptoms.
 Scaling and root planing, also known as deep cleaning procedures, may be recommended for patients with more advanced forms of the disease.